xyzcoder/xyzcoder.github.io/_posts/2020-08-21-interesting-stackoverflow-stats-and-a-place-to-learn-sql-querying.md

 Apart from these you can also find more queries that are already present and written by others<br><br>

+# If you have any interesting stats or other purposes please do share with me in comments section.

 #stack exchange data science <br>
 #stack exchange data explorer